SebYLim/PythonEyeTrackerBoi/README.md

 Python Eye Tracker
 ==================

-##Overview
+## Overview
 *The following are the steps and viable setups used for the screen capture tests run with Python.
 They detail the procedure and actual values for the parameters within the code.*

-##Steps:
+## Steps:
 1. Set length of video which u want to create:
  * Go to class MainWindow(QMainWindow):
  *                   Change -> self.timeline.setDuration(360000)
  * Set in milliseconds the duration after which video should ‘auto terminate’
 2. Set number of frames (maximum) that should be recorded in this duration.
-        This is the number of screenshots/frames that the script will capture while running.
+ * This is the number of screenshots/frames that the script will capture while running.
  * Change self.timeline.setFrameRange(0, 5800).
  * Always start from 0 but set the upper cap accordingly.
  * In example above, the script will capture 5800 frames in 360 seconds (see point 1)
 3. Set the buffer that works well for this video duration:
-    *    In method ‘def capture_screen():’
+ * In method def capture_screen():
-            video_writer = ScreenRecorder(file_name + '/video_file.avi', 64)
+ *              video_writer = ScreenRecorder(file_name + '/video_file.avi', 64)
  * Here 64, is the buffer available for screenshots.
-That is at most 64 screenshots can be saved in memory before the script writes it to video.
+That is at most 64
+ *     screenshots can be saved in memory before the script writes it to video.
  * If FPS is low, then a small buffer is better.
-This way you don’t have lots of screenshots that have not been written to video.
+This way you don’t have
+ *     lots of screenshots that have not been written to video.
-    *    If FPS is high, then also a small buffer is better, as you will not over burden the computer and give it time to write frames to video.
+ * If FPS is high, then also a small buffer is better, as you will not
+ *     over burden the computer and give it time to write frames to video.
-            But this only works if duration is small as well (approximately 3 minutes)
+ * But this only works if duration is small as well (approximately 3 minutes)
 4. Set FPS
  * This needs to be done consistently and at multiple places in script.
  * First – When screenshots will be used to create ‘basic’ video.
+This
-This video has no eye gaze mapped on to it.
+ *              video has no eye gaze mapped on to it.
+ * Inside init method class VideoOutputStream:
-        *    In ‘class VideoOutputStream:’ inside init method self.stream = cv2.VideoWriter(path, cv2.VideoWriter_fourcc('M','S','V','C'), 16, (1600, 900))
+ *                       self.stream = cv2.VideoWriter(path,
+ *                            cv2.VideoWriter_fourcc('M','S','V','C'), 16, (1600, 900))

-ii.
-Here the frame rate/FPS is 16 (third parameter)
+ * Here the frame rate/FPS is 16 (third parameter)
-c.
-Second: After ‘basic’ video is created’ and user clicks on "Write Author Video" button then the author video is created:
+ * Second: After ‘basic’ video is created’ and user clicks on "Write Author
+ * Video" button then the author video is created:
+ * In method: def create_video():
-i.
-In method: ‘def create_video():’ ii.
-Same as above – set the FPS which is the third parameter iii.
-Be sure to use same value in both locations
+ * Same as above – set the FPS which is the third parameter
+ * Be sure to use same value in both locations
-d.
-Third: Next we create 2 videos: One with just mouse pointer and another with both eye gaze and mouse cursor.
+ * Third: Next we create 2 videos: One with just mouse pointer and another
+ * with both eye gaze and mouse cursor.
-i.
-In method ‘def create_mouse_cursor_video (local_vid_file, filename):’ ii.
-Same as above – set the FPS which is the third parameter iii.
-Be sure to use same value in both locations More Information:
+ * In method def create_mouse_cursor_video (local_vid_file, filename):
+ * Same as above – set the FPS which is the third parameter
+ * Be sure to use same value in both locations

+More Information:
-1. We have changed codec used to create videos.
-New codec pro Earlier :
+ * We have changed codec used to create videos.
+New codec pro
+ * Earlier :
-Instead of cv2.VideoWriter_fourcc('M','S','V','C') we had ‘-1’
+ * Instead of cv2.VideoWriter_fourcc('M','S','V','C') we had ‘-1’
-out = cv2.VideoWriter(author_file, -1, 24, (1600, 900))
+ *              out = cv2.VideoWriter(author_file, -1, 24, (1600, 900))
-New:
+ * New:
-out = cv2.VideoWriter(author_file, cv2.VideoWriter_fourcc('M','S','V','C'), 16, (1600, 900))
+ *      out = cv2.VideoWriter(author_file, cv2.VideoWriter_fourcc('M','S','V', 'C'), 16, (1600, 900))

-Now we use ‘MSVC’ codec for creating all videos
+*Now we use ‘MSVC’ codec for creating all videos*

 ## Usable Setups:
 ### Setup 1